Joe Hart: Style of play

 Considered to be one of England's and the Premier League's best goalkeepers in his prime, Hart was known in particular for his exceptional speed and shot-stopping ability, as well as his ability to rush off his line quickly and utilise his large frame to stop opponents' shots in one on one situations.
 In 2015, Italian goalkeeper Gianluigi Buffon labelled Hart as one of the best goalkeepers in the world.

 However, Hart also came under criticism from pundits and managers throughout his career for his perceived poor distribution, positioning, and ability to defend crosses, as well as for his inconsistency and tendency to commit technical errors, in particular following some high–profile mistakes on long range shots at Euro 2016, after which he suffered a noticeable decline in the level of his performances.

 Personal life

 Hart married Kimberly Crew in Florence, Italy, in 2015.
 As of August 2016, they had one son.

 In 2017, Hart was targeted in his car at a petrol station in Romford by thieves who stole his watch, wallet and mobile phone.

 On 7 July 2018, Hart turned out for Shrewsbury Cricket Club during a Birmingham and District Premier League match against Knowle and Dorridge.
 He batted at number 9 – scoring 6 runs – and took a catch as the match ended in a draw.

+Media career

+Hart worked as a pundit for the BBC during their coverage of Euro 2024.
+In August 2024, he was announced as a pundit on the BBC's Match of the Day program from the beginning of the 2024–25 season.